 Seat / lid - Not all products are going to come equipped with the seating.
 In fact, many companies use these as an upsell.
 It's easily overlooked, but something I feel buyers should be more aware of.

 It's easy to lose track of a units features and specifications and how it may help you fulfil your households needs.
 There are so many terms and phrases that need to be understood to prevent confusion.
-So, in addition to the advantages listed above, here are a few things to take into account before you decide to buy.
+So, in addition to the advantages listed above, here are a few things to take into account before you decide to buy a floating toilet.

 Size - Ask yourself how much space you have available before you go shopping.
 The last thing you want is a huge bowl that takes up too much space in a small room or something too small that doesn't work well with the interior design.